woodpecker-ci/woodpecker/docs/docs/20-usage/10-intro.md

 To configure a plugin you can use the `settings` section.

 Sometime you need to provide secrets to the plugin.
 You can do this by using the `from_secret` key.
 The secret must be defined in the Woodpecker UI.
-You can find more information about secrets [here](./40-secrets/40-overview.md).
+You can find more information about secrets [here](./40-secrets.md).

 Similar to the `when` section at the top of the file which is for the complete workflow, you can use the `when` section for each step to define when a step should be executed.

 Learn more about [plugins](./51-plugins/51-overview.md).

+As you now have a basic understanding of how to create a pipeline, you can dive deeper into the [workflow syntax](./20-workflow-syntax.md) and [plugins](./51-plugins/51-overview.md).